eescala2/Sunlight_Radiation_and_Solar_Panels/README.md

 # Results

 •	16 variables were included in our analysis to help provide insight into which factors affected the likelihood of someone installing solar panels living in Michigan.

 •	The variables with the highest correlation to determining our target markets were:

 ![results_1](Visuals/results_1.png)
 ![results_2](Visuals/results_2.png)

+Y= 0.0077 - 1.812e-06 X1 + 2.549e-05 X2 + 0.009X3 + 0.0092 X4 + 0.0066 X5

+X1= Total Panel Area

+X2 = Solar Panel area divided by area

+X3 = Residential total panel area

+X4 = Education level (=>Bachelor Degree)

+X5  = Homeownership

+Education and Home Ownership were clearly the largest factors in targeting regions for solar panel installation.

 # Dashboard

 ![Dashboard](Visuals/Dashboard.png)

 https://public.tableau.com/app/profile/safari.nde/viz/TargetResidentialSolarPanelinMichigan/TargetSolarPanelMarketinMI?publish=yes

+# Recommendations for Future Analysis

+**•	Collect More Detailed Data:**

+o	Credit Data

+o	Acceptance Data

+**•	Look at external market factors:**

+o	What areas are already highly targeted?

+o	What options are there for purchasing the panels?

+**•	More Incentives by the state and federal government**

+**•	A database for the number of solar panel installation over the year**

 # Slides